InsanusMokrassar/KotlinMultiplatformProjectTemplate/README.md

 That is a template for Kotlin Multiplatform Projects.
 How to use it:

 * Create your repository from this template
-* Add `local.properties` file in case you plan to use `Android` target (you must set up location of SDK, it will not be tracked by `git` and it is correct behaviour)
+* Add `local.properties` file in case you plan to use `Android` target (you must set up location of SDK, it will not be tracked by `git` and it is correct behaviour).
+In the snippet below you may see approximate content of `local.properties` file:
 ```properties
 ## This file must *NOT* be checked into Version Control Systems,
 # as it contains information specific to your local configuration.